Code-Institute-Submissions/Shounen-flip/TESTING.md

 2) Another problem i ran into was when the matching of the cards and repeatedly clikcking the second card the first card xclicked would stay open.

-in order to solve this problem i
+in order to solve this problem